xzd3n3k/xzd3n3k/README.md

   <br>
   Information Technology at Brno University of Technology, Czech Republic
   <br>
-  Frontend Developer at eos media s.r.o.
+  Frontend Developer at OKsystem a.s.
   <br>
   <b>
 </div>